 Photo credit: Kremsmünster, Stiftsbibliothek, cod.
 CC Cim 6, fol.
 5r

 Professor DiTommaso specialises in the study of apocalypticism ancient, mediaeval, and modern -- from the biblical books of Daniel and Revelation to contemporary popular culture and religious movements.
 He has authored or edited eight books (with five books forthcoming or under contract), and written over 100 journal articles and chapters in edited volumes.

 Dr. DiTommaso's research has been supported by multiple grants and fellowships, including four multi-year Social Sciences and Humanities Research Council of Canada (SSHRC) research grants as principal investigator (2005-08, 2008-11, 2011-16, and 2018-23).
-He also has held fellowships at the University of Chicago Library, the Medieval Institute Library (University of Notre Dame), the Lilly Library (University of Indiana), the Vatican Film Library, and the Herzog August Bibliothek, and the Hill Museum and Manuscript Library, where he was Nicky B. Carpenter Fellow in Manuscript Studies.
+He has held fellowships at the University of Chicago Library, the Medieval Institute Library (Notre Dame), the Lilly Library (Indiana), the Vatican Film Library, the Herzog August Bibliothek, and the Hill Museum and Manuscript Library, where he was Nicky B. Carpenter Fellow in Manuscript Studies.
 In 2019 he was awarded the Bibliographical Society of America - Pine Tree Foundation Fellowship in Hispanic Bibliography.

 Dr. DiTommaso's current, five-year SSHRC project investigates "The Mediaeval Antichrist Tradition: Texts and Contexts."
-In addition to this project and to the volumes under contract, he is writing articles that range in topic from the nature of "revealed things" in apocalyptic literature to the Latin manuscripts of the Apocalypse of Pseudo-Methodius, and from class rhetoric and apocalyptic speculation to music in the apocalyptic mode.
+In addition to this project and to the volumes under contract, he is writing articles that range in topic from the nature of "revealed things" in apocalyptic literature to the Latin manuscripts of the Apocalypse of Pseudo-Methodius, and from class rhetoric and apocalyptic speculation to contemporary music in the apocalyptic mode.